ippontech/blog-usa/posts/git-tips.md

 ```$ git cherry-pick start..end```

 It's important to note that start isn't inclusive and end is.
-To make things simpler I've just decided to use a notation that will change it to both sides being inclusive.
+To make things simpler I've decided to use a notation that will change it to both sides being inclusive.
 The `^` symbol refers to the parent of a commit, thus:

 ```
 $ git checkout 0